Rulebook

 River of Blood plays the same as Texas Hold Em with one exception.
 If the river card is RED then one additional card, the BLOOD card, a 6th board card, will be dealt with another betting round.

 RUN IT TWICE plays the same as Texas Hold Em with one exception.
 Each player receives one RUN IT TWICE plaque to be used during the tournament.
 RUN IT TWICE plaques can only be used before any cards are mucked.
 When a RUN IT TWICE plaque is played a second board is run and the pot is split between the two boards.
 Running it twice is done to minimize bad beats and reduce bankroll swings.
 Running it twice is a form of insurance.
-Only one RUN IT TWICE plaque can be played per hand.
+Only one RUN IT TWICE plaque can be played per hand per player.
+If more than one player plays their RUN IT TWICE plaque, only a single additional board is dealt.
 RUN IT TWICE plaques are transferable if unused when a player gets knocked out of the tournament finally.
-One RUN IT TWICE plaque is included each time a player rebuys regardless if they were knocked out or not.
+If rebuys are in effect, one RUN IT TWICE plaque is included each time a player rebuys regardless if they were knocked out or not.

 GOLDSCHLAGER plays the same as Texas Hold Em with one exception.
 Each player receives one GOLDSCHLAGER plaque to be used during the tournament.
 GOLDSCHLAGER plaques can be used prior to the turn card being revealed.
 When a GOLDSCHLAGER plaque is played the player can swap one or two cards with the top card(s) from the deck.
-Using a GOLDSCHLAGER plague is done to minimize bad beats and reduce bankroll swings and it is a form of insurance.
-Only one GOLDSCHLAGER plaque can be played per hand.
+GOLDSCHAGER plaques can still be used if cards are exposed.
+Using a GOLDSCHLAGER plaque is done to minimize bad beats and reduce bankroll swings and it is a form of insurance.
+Only one GOLDSCHLAGER plaque can be played per hand per player.
 GOLDSCHLAGER plaques are transferable if unused when a player gets knocked out of the tournament finally.
 Additional GOLDSCHLAGER plagues can be earned by scooping chips while holding a suited connector.

 Poker Etiquette